WE WANT YOU TO LIVE

 How is it like to be a bat?

-Can we every know?
-Or is consciousness inherently subjective?
+What is the nature of knowledge?
+Is consciousness inherently subjective?
 This article portrays the work of a group of scientists who study how bats experience the world and what this tells us about our own perception.

 An Afghan Odyssey